Jodenee/Voyager/CONTRIBUTING.md

 Once you activate your virtual environment, simply run the commands found in the project's [*dev docs workflow*](https://github.com/Jodenee/Voyager/blob/dev/.github/workflows/dev-docs.yml) file under the **Install dependencies** task **only**.

 Now to serve the docs, simply run the following command.
-Also keep in mind that mkdocs serve will automatically rebuild and serve the site when you make changes.

 ```shell
 python -m mkdocs serve
 ```

+Keep in mind that mkdocs serve will automatically rebuild and serve the site when you make changes.

 There may be some cases were you'd want to test the docs with the version control feature present.
 In that case run the following commands instead.